cloudamqp/lavinmq/README.md

 Copyright 2018-2021 84codes AB

-AvalancheMQ is a trademark of 84codes AB
+LavinMQ is a trademark of 84codes AB